jint-method/jint-methodology/docs/readme.md

 ### Mix & Match Your Rendering

 JINT is structured around helping developers solve their project-specific problems.
-Developers don't have to choose between Server-Side Rendering and Client-Side Rendering, they can choose both without being restricted to any specific frameworks or templating engines.
+Developers don't have to choose between server-side rendering and client-side rendering, they can choose both without being restricted to any specific frameworks or templating engines.

 Developers are able to use frameworks like [Next](https://nextjs.org/) or [Nuxt](https://nuxtjs.org/) or can use templating engines such as [Twig](https://twig.symfony.com/), [Blade](https://laravel.com/docs/5.8/blade), or even good ol' [PHP](https://www.php.net/).